top of page

 In Michigan, all dogs 4 months of age and older must be licensed in the county they reside.
 Use this guide to learn more about dog licenses and where to get yours.

 How can I use this service?Victims are referred to KHS from the YWCA, although other agencies have also referred clients to us.
-If you are working with the YWCA, a case worker, police agency or court that can validate your need, please have them contact our office at 269-345-1181.
-If you are not working with any agency but would like more information, you may call us at 269-345-1181 and we can assess our availability to assist on a case-by-case basis.
+If you are working with the YWCA, a case worker, a police agency, or a court can validate your need by contacting our office at 269-345-1181.
+If you are not working with any agency but would like more information, call us at 269-345-1181, and we can assess our availability to assist on a case-by-case basis.

 I know of someone that is being abused, and their pet is also being abused.
-What should I do?If an adult victim isn't willing to leave, you can't do much for them, but if there are pets or children involved you can take steps to ensure their safety.
-For children, please contact Child Protective Services at 269-337-5046 For animals, please call Kalamazoo County Animal Services at 269-383-8775 If you live outside of Kalamazoo County, contact the Child Protective Service or Animal Control department in your jurisdiction.
+What should I do?If an adult victim isn’t willing to leave, you can’t do much for them, but if pets or children are involved, you can take steps to ensure their safety.
+For children, please get in touch with Child Protective Services at 269-337-5046 For animals, please call Kalamazoo County Animal Services at 269-383-8775 If you live outside of Kalamazoo County, contact the Child Protective Service or Animal Control department in your jurisdiction.

 bottom of page